 No booking required

-Light refreshments will be available.
-There will also be ‘supervised trips up the tower to see the bells’, demonstrations of bell-ringing and exhibition by the Hessle Local History Society. www.hullandbeverleyheritagestore.co.uk
+Light refreshments will be available and there will also be ‘supervised trips up the tower to see the bells’ and demonstrations of bell-ringing and exhibition by the Hessle Local History Society.
+There will also be a repeat of the Hesslewood Orphanage displayContact for the day:Eve Johansson firstname.lastname@example.org www.hullandbeverleyheritagestore.co.uk

 PUBLIC ADMISSION IS FREE TO ALL VENUES